Wireless & Radio certification testing

 - RSS-210 – Low-power License-exempt Radio-communication Devices (All Frequency Bands) – Category I Equipment – Industry Canada

 EMC Bayswater offers an overseas report technical review service.
 This can assist in the determination of the suitability of an overseas report as evidence against the RCM requirements.
-We can also provide a determination of the EMR testing requirements.
-Some transmitters are exempt from EMR testing examination.
-Normally EMR requirements are achieved through SAR testing.
+We can also provide a determination of the EMR applicability or exemption from human exposure testing.
+Some transmitters are exempt from EMR examination due to the maximum RF power and proximity to the human body.
+For products that do require physical EMR assessment can be achieved through SAR testing.
 Depending upon the particular product and transmitter specifications testing may not be required.

 For further information regarding the Regulatory Compliance Mark (RCM) requirements.
 Including RCM labelling, declaration of conformity, registration on the national database.
 Please refer to our dedicated RCM section.
-Additional EMC testing is often required for many products.
+Additional RCM EMC compliance often required for many products.
 As the radio component is only a subpart to a more complex system.
-Please follow the EMC testing services link for further details on how EMC Bayswater can help your company.

 Expansion: Conformité Européenne